ruuvi/ruuvi.firmware.c/README.md

 Is the structure of the project sensible to you?
 Pull requests and GitHub issues are welcome, but new features will not be accepted at this time.

 # Licensing
 Ruuvi code is BSD-3 licensed.
-Submodules and external dependencies have their own licenses, which generally are BSD-compatible.
+Submodules and external dependencies have their own licenses, which are BSD-compatible.

 # Changelog
+## 3.24.0
+ - Initial support for "Keijo"-project
+ - Port to SDK15.3

 ## 3.23.0
  - Initial support for "Kaarle"-project